How to get/give feedback

 I was recently asked by a fellow professional to write about feedback.
 What is feedback and why is it important?
 How do we go about asking for it and when to do so?
 What is the best approach?
 How to deliver it when others ask for it?

-If you're giving feedback, avoid 'cushioning' it just because we really like the person we're speaking to, because we fear hurting them, or because we care so much about being liked by everyone.
+If you're giving feedback, avoid 'cushioning' it just because you really like the person you're speaking to, because you fear hurting them, or because you care so much about being liked by everyone.
 I've been in situations where I ask for feedback but the person giving it will quickly gloss over a few areas, tell me I'm doing great, and then let my areas of improvement turn into resentment down the line.
 Feedback should not require any tiptoeing.
 A polite approach doesn't mean you have to dumb down your feedback.
 Equally, if you're receiving feedback, you should make it easy for the other person to share their thoughts.
 You can do this by giving them the benefit of the doubt, and by learning to not take things personally.

 Remember, feedback is meant to benefit everyone.
 The person giving it will benefit from the improvement in your performance (and so will your broader team if you're part of one), and you're benefiting from someone else's unique perspectives and experiences.
 Feedback must always result in a win-win situation and I encourage everyone, irrespective of whether they're giving feedback or receiving it, to practice.
 Giving and receiving feedback aren't innate skills - we've got to build and keep developing them.